Applying to the dental hygiene program

 Students must submit final (official) transcripts for courses that have been completed since the previous application.

-No other information is required; however, the student may submit additional references in the form of a letter and a new or updated personal statement typed on blank paper.
+No other information is required; however, it is highly recommended that the student rewrite the personal statement discussing improvements made to the application process since the last cycle.
+The student may also submit additional references in the form of a letter.
 These documents should be submitted with the reactivation packet to undergraduate admissions.

 Students who are applying for the third time must reapply using the online application process.